-The Gaspee Days Committee at www.gaspee.COM is a civic-minded nonprofit organization that runs a list of many varied community events in Rhode Island, including the famous Gaspee Days Parade each June.
-These events are all designed to commemorate the burning of the hated British revenue schooner, HMS Gaspee , by Rhode Island patriots in 1772 as a proximate cause of the American Revolution.
-Our historical research center, the Gaspee Virtual Archives at www.gaspee.ORG , has presented these research notes as an attempt to gather furher information on one who has been suspected of being associated with the the burning of the Gaspee.
+The Gaspee Days Committee at www.gaspee.COM is a civic-minded nonprofit organization that operates many community events in and around Pawtuxet Village, including the famous Gaspee Days Parade each June.
+These events are all designed to commemorate the burning of the hated British revenue schooner, HMS Gaspee, by Rhode Island patriots in 1772 as America's 'First Blow for Freedom'®.
+Our historical research center, the Gaspee Virtual Archives at www.gaspee.ORG , has presented these research notes as an attempt to gather further information on one who has been suspected in, or being associated with, the burning of the Gaspee.
 Please e-mail your comments or further questions to webmaster@gaspee.org.

 Caleb Haskel, in his journal of the expedition recorded at the time, says: "November 1, 1775, set out weak and faint, having nothing to eat; the ground covered with snow; traveled fifteen miles and encamped.
 Eat part of a hind quarter of a dog for supper; we are in a pitiable condition.
 November 2, set out early this morning very much discouraged, having nothing to eat or no prospect of anything; we are so weak and faint we can scarcely walk, obliged to lighten our packs, have been upon short allowance for sixteen days.
 November 3, about two o'clock we espied a house, then we gave three huzzas, for we have not seen a house before for thirty days.
 The village is called Sertigan, the people are all French and Indians."